 Involvement of Young People in the Project

-As part of the public engagement process, we have asked Primary 5-7 pupils, from all five mainstream primary schools in Linlithgow (and more widely if children are interested), to undertake some of their own research and produce drawings and paintings to show their own ideas of how they would like the female hunting dog and 'St Michael and the Serpent/Dragon' to appear in sculptural form.
-It is planned that these will also be exhibited at the Low Port Centre on Wednesday 29 May, from 2.30pm until 7.30pm.
+As part of the public engagement process, we asked pupils from all five mainstream primary schools in Linlithgow to undertake some of their own research and produce drawings and paintings to show their own ideas of how they would like the female hunting dog and 'St Michael and the Serpent/Dragon' to appear in sculptural form.
+These were exhibited at the Low Port Centre at the consultation event on Wednesday 29 May and prizes were awarded to those whose drawings and stories most impressed the judges.
 Some of the children’s work will also be featured on the proposed interpretation boards near the sculptures and, to a greater extent, in a new booklet on the overall project which will be published for general public distribution.

 Left: The coat of arms most often used by Linlithgow Town Council.

 Middle: The St Michael insignia and motto depicted as they might have been shown on a sacred flag.